 The pediatric plastic surgery team at The Children's Hospital of Philadelphia performs more procedures each year in the treatment of syndromic and non-syndromic craniosynostosis than any other team in the country.
 Watch this educational video to learn more about the different types of craniosynostosis and how the condition is treated.

 Topics Covered: Craniosynostosis, Syndromic Craniosynostosis, Non-syndromic Craniosynostosis , Apert Syndrome, Crouzon Syndrome, Muenke Syndrome, Pfeiffer Syndrome, Saethre-Chotzen Syndrome

-Related Centers and Programs: Craniofacial Program, Neonatal Craniofacial Program, Division of Plastic and Reconstructive Surgery
+Related Centers and Programs: Craniofacial Program, Neonatal Craniofacial Program, Division of Plastic, Reconstructive and Oral Surgery